 Gethsemane Baptist Church is an age-integrated church.
 We gather each Sunday as singles, empty-nesters, and families of all sizes for worship, teaching, prayer, and fellowship.

 Our service begins at 10:30 and usually concludes by 12:00.
 Currently we sing hymns and worship songs with piano accompaniment, stringed instruments, or acapella.
-Pastor Hale teaches through a book or passage of the Bible in a systematic, expository method.
+Pastor Hale teaches through a book or passage of the Bible in a systematic, expository manner.
 God’s Word is what convicts, converts, builds up, and sanctifies God’s people.
 Our last series was a survey of the Old Testament through the covenants, seeing that the entirety of Scripture’s story is all connected, pointing us to Christ.
 We are currently studying Paul’s Letter to the Romans and are in chapter 9.
 We see Romans as the God-given key to understanding all Scripture, bringing together all the Bible’s greatest themes – sin, law, judgment, human destiny, faith, works, grace, justification, sanctification, election, the plan of salvation, and more.
 All for the sake of His great name.

 Everyone is welcome to join us for a fellowship meal after the service.